section-engineering-education/engineering-education/content/articles/flutter-timelines/index.md

 published: true
 url: /flutter-timelines/
 title: Getting started with Flutter timelines.
 description: Timelines can be viewed as progress indicators that show a user the level of completion of a task and all the steps completed in executing a given activity.
-This tutorial will guide the reader on how to get startd with Flutter timelines.
+This tutorial will guide the reader on how to get started with Flutter timelines.
 author: dianne-sandra
 date: 2021-12-19T00:00:00-11:00
 topics: [Languages]